Saanjher Baati: 18 years later

-Bhumi arrives at Kolkata along with Arjo to study at its prestigious college, which makes Srimon jealous.
-However one day, he meets Charu but later gets a shock when he learns that Charu is Anushree, Deepjoy's wife and Charu's lookalike.
-Also the Mullick family is shocked to see Anushree resembling completely as Charu and they decides to testify her and so, they befriends Anushree and Bhumi.
+Bhumi arrives at Kolkata along with Arjo to study at a prestigious college, which makes Srimon jealous.
+However, he meets Charu but is later surprised to learn that Charu is Anushree, Deepjoy's wife and Charu's lookalike.
+Also, the Mullick family is shocked to see Anushree resembling Charu and they decides to testify her and so, they befriends Anushree and Bhumi.
 Meanwhile, Arjo learns about their new threat in their city, a terrorist operation conducted by a woman named 'Bari Amma' and Deepjoy was also a major part in that operation.
 Deepjoy uses Anushree (aka Charu) as his trump card to conduct the operations.

 Arjo leaves Kolkata for some days for his mission and he allows Anushree and Bhumi to stay at his house.
 During their stay, Anushree's actions starts reminding her of Charu, suddenly.
 Also, Bhumi and Srimon meets their new instructor named Ayush, with whom she falls in love, but he likes Bhumi and rejects Srimon.
 Meanwhile, Deepjoy falls for Anushree and decides to give up his evil ways, much against Bari Amma and Mohit's will.
 At the past, it is shown that Deepjoy was instructed by Bari Amma and Mohit to pose as Charu's husband and Bhumi's father, since she is suffering from amnesia.